 Behind the Art

-“I’ve always used art to express my feelings and to reflect on those who matter most to me, like my family, friends and people I admire.
+"I've always used art to express my feelings and reflect on those who matter most to me like my family, friends and the people I admire."

-Until recently, Johnny kept his art to himself, his family, and his closest friends.
-Not allowing anyone beyond his immediate circle to see what he had painted.
-He has huge respect for art and was reluctant to push himself into the art world, particularly by appearing to exploit his success as an actor to promote his work.
-But he now recognises, "What I did was I limited myself and that's something no one should ever do".
+Until recently, Johnny kept his art to himself, his family and closest friends.
+Forbidding anyone beyond his immediate circle to see what he had painted.
+Deeply appreciative of the art world, he was reluctant to release his work to the public; wary that others may perceive him as an actor exploiting his success to promote his artwork.
+But encouraged by others, he overcame his fears.
+“My paintings surround my life but keeping them to myself limited my creativity.
+No one should ever limit themselves.”

-The Bunny Man can be interpreted as a fearsome vision.
-But look closer, he can also be seen as an inseparable friend, even a shamanic warrior at the doorway between reality and imagination.
-Johnny sees him as powerfully standing with a sword of truth, guarding the heart, and delivering through all adversity where, above all, The Bunnyman becomes whoever he needs to be.
+While The Bunnyman can be interpreted as a fearsome creature, he can also be seen as an inseparable friend; even a shamanic warrior bridging the crossroads between reality and imagination.
+For Johnny, the figure appears like a guardian who stands with a sword of truth, protects the heart and, when needed, a shapeshifter who evolves into whomever the artist needs him to be.

 The Bunnyman